Please confirm topic selection

 • hyperextension

-• leads to fracture of pars
+• leads to fracture of the pars

 • secondary flexion

-• tears PLL and disc allowing subluxation
+• tears PLL and disc, allowing subluxation

 • Associated injuries

-• 30% have concomitant c-spine fx
+• 30% have concomitant C-spine fracture

 • Presentation